own-pt/openWordnet-PT/README.md

   FreeLing.

 - http://ontopt.dei.uc.pt Another WordNet-like ontology in
 Portuguese.
 It has incorporated OpenWordnet-PT.

+- http://github.com/fcbr/cl-wnbrowser/ a browser and search interface for our wordnet powered by Common Lisp and Apache Solr.

 ## How to cite?